Advertisement

 Credit: Shutterstock

-Researchers have identified two mosquito hormones that drive the bugs to bite.
+Researchers have identified a mosquito hormone that drives the bugs to bite and one that induces them to stop biting.

 Ozempic for mosquitoes?
 The idea might sound far off, but scientists are hopeful that one day they can develop hormone-mimicking therapeutics, similar to Ozempic, that subdue the bugs’ appetite for human blood.
 A study that identified two hormones that regulate mosquito blood lust may have taken a step in that direction (Proc.
 Natl.
 Acad.
 Sci., 2024, DOI: 10.1073/pnas.2408072121).